PromptECO/clariform/README.md

 * `indent` (default): Nests expressions and collapses dangling closing parentheses.
 * `auto`: Auto-indents for consistency and readability.
 * `align`: Removes whitespace from the start of each line (uses less space; can be re-indented with the indent option).
-* `compact`: Collapses each top-level form into a single line (useful for code that will be evaluated by software rather than read by humans).
+* `compact`: Collapses each top-level form into a single line (dense but useful for parsing by other tools).

 Here are some examples of using the --format option: